Southampton-RSG/2015-09-17-southampton/prerequisites.md

 ## Python

-We teach with Python 2.7, since it is still the most widely used version.
+We teach with Python 3.4 since it's nearly a superset of 2.7, although 2.7 is still the most widely used version.
+[All major Python libraries work on 3.x, or on both major versions](https://python3wos.appspot.com/).
 We will also employ the numpy and matplotlib libraries and the nose unit testing framework.

 #### Windows

-We recommend the [Anaconda Python distribution](http://continuum.io/downloads).
+We recommend the [Anaconda Python distribution](http://continuum.io/downloads#py34).
 This provides Python plus the required libraries and frameworks

 #### Mac OS X